Ultrasonic Drug Dispersion (UDD)

 Based on the results from this pilot study, Dr. Nicolau titrated cefazolin against several highly resistant strains of Methicillin-resistant Staphylococcus aureus (MRSA).
 The result was a minimal inhibitory concentration (MIC) average of 188 micrograms/ml with the median of 169 micrograms/ml., the most resistant being 512 micrograms/ml.
 The concentrations achieved in that study were sufficient to destroy the most resistant forms of MRSA, a Gram-positive bacteria, with cefazolin.
 The foregoing results suggested the possibility of successful treatment of MRSA infections using cefazolin delivered in this manner and in this concentration.

-In addition to the patients treated in our clinical study, 108 patients were treated off-label (29 under an IRB) with cefazolin or ceftazidime using UDD, with informed consent, at Santa Rosa Memorial Hospital (Santa Rosa, California), The Advanced Surgery Institute (Santa Rosa, California), and Palm Drive Hospital (Sebastopol, California).
+In addition to the patients treated in our clinical study, 108 patients were treated off-label (29 under an IRB) with cefazolin or ceftazidime using UDD, with informed consent, at Santa Rosa Memorial Hospital (Santa Rosa, California), and The Advanced Surgery Institute (Santa Rosa, California).
 The results have been very promising.